Independent auditors’ report

 Conclusions relating to going concern

-- the Council’s use of the going concern basis of accounting in the preparation of the financial statements is not appropriate; or
+In auditing the financial statements, we have concluded that the Council’s use of the going concern basis of accounting in the preparation of the financial statements is appropriate.

-However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the group and College’s ability to continue as a going concern.
+However, because not all future events or conditions can be predicted, this conclusion is not a guarantee as to the group and College’s ability to continue as a going concern.

 Reporting on other information